nplrkn/alsoran/README.md

 The [backlog](documentation/backlog.md) shows the main items being worked on and also tracks areas of tech debt.

+The instructions for regenerating the two OpenAPI interfaces are in [OpenAPI generation](documentation/howto/OpenAPI%20generation.md).

 ## 3GPP and O-RAN specifications

-Alsoran protocol handling and business logic is based on the following specifications.
+Alsoran protocol handling and workflow logic is based on the following specifications.

 -  3GPP TS23.501 - System architecture for the 5G System
 -  3GPP TS23.502 - Procedures for the 5G System